-You need to have an idea of what might come into your business.
-When we say ‘idea’, we know that there’s no way of predicting it to the penny, which is why scenario planning is ideal for when you can’t quite decide on what might happen.
+We know that there’s no way of predicting your incoming cash to the penny, which is why scenario planning is ideal for when you’re not exactly sure about what might happen.
 It would be unrealistic and somewhat arrogant to decide you’re probably going to get a 50% sales increase for the next period if you’re not upping your offerings or have some seriously big clients lined up.
-If anything you should underestimate your sales volumes so you can prepare yourself for the worst, but (hopefully) be pleasantly surprised if/when you beat your target.
+If anything, you should underestimate your sales volumes so you can prepare yourself for the worst, but (hopefully) be pleasantly surprised if/when you beat your target.
 Create a base assumption and build variations on top to really get the most of scenario planning.

 Every business owner has questions about what’s next, from hiring to expansion you need to get an idea of what’s possible.
 Explore every possibility you can think of with scenario planning and see how things could pan out.
 With you in mind, this feature has been made so that sales tax, debtors, creditors and cash flow movements are all automated, so you can concentrate on what matters.

 It’s a story we hear over and over again – an entrepreneur creates a budget and files it away, never to be consulted again.
 Perhaps you glance at your budget from time to time, but that’s simply not often enough.
 There’s a fair amount of business owners that aren’t aware of the differences and benefits of using both a budget and a forecast.
 Think of your budget as an A-B printed roadmap.
 It should get you to your destination, so long as there have been no recent changes to the roads.
 Your forecast, on the other hand, is comparable to a sat nav.
 It’ll update in real-time and alert you to when you need to change your route.